WeAreAthlon/frontend-webpack-boilerplate/README.md

     * `license` - Announce your code license, figure out the license from [Choose an Open Source License](https://choosealicense.com) .
     * `engines` - Specify the version of `node` that your stuff works on.
 * Configure `webpack.config.js`
-    * Define at the beginning of the file the local web server path to your project location.
+    * Edit the configuration of the local web server path to your project location.

+    > Note this development server should be already started, currently this package does not include web server

 ```js
 const localServer = {